|

 Over-the-Top Window Valances

 If you thought curtains were enough, you were wrong.
-Window valances in the ‘80s were the finishing touch to a bed room done nicely.
+Window valances in the ‘80s were the finishing touch to a bedroom done nicely.
 Above the windows, these fabric ornaments, sometimes in bold prints, sometimes ruffled, gave the windows a sense of mini stage set.
-Window valances in today’s day and age are something that has largely been retired, people now want to keep window shades or drapes simple and sleek with no extra frills.
+Window valances in today’s day and age are something that has largely been retired; people now want to keep window shades or drapes simple and sleek with no extra frills.

 Neon Lights

-Neon lights weren’t just for diners and clubs, they found their way into bedrooms.
+Neon lights weren’t just for diners and clubs; they found their way into bedrooms.
 Others hung pink or blue lights around the ceiling or even added neon signs with phrases such as ‘Dream” or ‘Love.
-The nightclub vibe was unmistakably ‘80s but the neon lights weren’t subtle at all.
-These days, if you see neon, it’s probably in a more put together or minimalistic form that’s reserved for trendy bars and restaurants rather than cuddly bedrooms.
+The nightclub vibe was unmistakably ‘80s, but the neon lights weren’t subtle at all.
+These days, if you see neon, it’s probably in a more put-together or minimalistic form that’s reserved for trendy bars and restaurants rather than cuddly bedrooms.

 Lace Bedspreads

 A lace bedspread was what you’d use if you wanted your bedroom to look like it came from a fairy tale.
-These hand stitched covers provided a romantic, feminine touch to bedrooms all over the country.
+These hand-stitched covers provided a romantic, feminine touch to bedrooms all over the country.
 Lace was difficult to keep up, easily snagged, and not exactly warm in the winter.
-Bedspreads of today are much more practical and machine washable and lace is used hardly at all for anything except as an accent piece if it’s used at all.
+Bedspreads of today are much more practical and machine washable, and lace is used hardly at all for anything except as an accent piece, if it’s used at all.

 Glass Block Accents

 Glass blocks were part of the futuristic designs of the ‘80s.
-Sometimes bedroom was divided with glass block partitions and they let in the light.
+Sometimes the bedroom was divided with glass block partitions, and they let in the light.
 It was sort of industrial, but also sort of cozy, with a modern feel.
 Today, glass blocks have pretty much disappeared from home decor because their bulky look doesn’t go with the streamlined, open concept spaces people love today.

 Faux Plants Galore

-Faux plants were the go to decor long before houseplants were a symbol of wellness.
+Faux plants were the go-to decor long before houseplants were a symbol of wellness.
 Plastic ferns, ivy, palms never watered, cluttered bedroom shelves and corners.
 They added a little bit of nature to the room, without any of the upkeep, but they collected dust like crazy.
-Live plants are now taking over, providing both beauty and air purifying benefits.
+Live plants are now taking over, providing both beauty and air-purifying benefits.

 Ruffled Dust Ruffles

-Dust ruffles weren’t just practical in the ‘80s, they were actually decorative.
+Dust ruffles weren’t just practical in the ‘80s; they were actually decorative.
 These bed skirts were usually very fluffy with maybe a few layers of ruffle or lace to give an extra bit of flair.
-They were made to go with or match your bedspread and they hid anything you stored under the bed.
+They were made to go with or match your bedspread, and they hid anything you stored under the bed.
 There are still dust ruffles, but they’re not nearly as ornate as they used to be, with far simpler designs replacing the frilly, dramatic ruffles.

 Floral Wallpaper Galore

 A garden of floral wallpaper was the stuff of bedrooms in the ‘80s, if you ever walked in.
-These floral patterns were often covered across whole rooms in pastel colours of pink, peach and mint.
+These floral patterns were often covered across whole rooms in pastel colours of pink, peach, and mint.
 The norm was flowers everywhere, and there was no such thing as “too much.”
-Back then, floral wallpaper was the way to go to create a “cozy” bedroom and today’s homeowners might be more likely to select one accent wall or avoid florals altogether, but then floral wallpaper was the way to go.
+Back then, floral wallpaper was the way to go to create a “cozy” bedroom, and today’s homeowners might be more likely to select one accent wall or avoid florals altogether, but then, floral wallpaper was the way to go.

 Waterbeds

 In the ‘80s, waterbeds were the pinnacle of ‘80s bedroom luxury.
 You had “arrived” if you owned one.
-These beds weren’t just places to sleep, they were a whole experience, rocking, rolling, sometimes spilling.
+These beds weren’t just places to sleep; they were a whole experience, rocking, rolling, sometimes spilling.
 Waterbeds were incredibly popular at the time — so much so that they slowly faded out as people realized they were hard to maintain and, well, a little strange.
 Today, most people go for memory foam or a classic spring mattress.

 Canopy Beds With Ruffles

 Nothing says 80s glamour quite like a canopy bed under which layers of ruffled fabric scream out for you to drape yourself in.
 The more fabric, the better.
-Lace, satin, even sheer curtains were used to make their bedrooms dramatic.
+Lace, satin, and even sheer curtains were used to make their bedrooms dramatic.
 The beds were so elaborate that you would think anyone who slept in them would feel like royalty, but they were so darn fussy, you had to keep dusting and fluffing them all the time.
-Today’s canopy beds, if there are at all, have frequently clean lines and minimal fabric.
+Today’s canopy beds, if there are any at all, have frequently clean lines and minimal fabric.